 Able to sit quietly and complete an activity.
 Children who are too young for this type of classroom will take many activities out, work on them for only a short amount of time without completing anything, and then move on to something else without putting the previous activities away.

-Will take suggestions from a teacher of work s/he is ready for.
+Will take suggestions from a teacher of work they are ready for.
 A child who is not ready will pull away from the teacher, or will display unwillingness to go with the teacher by lying on the floor, running away, etc.

 Is happy to sit at circle time and listen to stories and engage in activities.
 A child who is too young will not be able to attend to group situations, sit for stories, participate in games, etc.